dwkim78/upsilon/README.md

 Note: UPSILoN can extract features from any light curves having arbitrary number of data points.
-Nevertheless, for the best classification quality, we recommend to use light curves with more than ~100 data points that have been observed more than three months.
+However, for the best classification quality, we recommend to use light curves with more than ~100 data points that have been observed more than three months.
 See Kim et al. 2015 (in preparation) for details.